openvinotoolkit/training_extensions/pytorch_toolkit/nncf/nncf/README.md

 ### Non-Structured Sparsity

 Sparsity algorithm zeros weights in Convolutional and Fully-Connected layers in a non-structured way, so that zero values are randomly distributed inside the tensor.
-Most of the sparsity algorithms set less to zero the less important weights but the criteria of how they do it is different.
+Most of the sparsity algorithms set the less important weights to zero but the criteria of how they do it is different.
 The framework contains several implementations of sparsity methods.

 #### RB-Sparsity